 My wife and I were in Chefchaouen, Morocco for our honeymoon back in November where I met a local woman named Fatima.
 She’s a friendly, kind-hearted, outgoing person that I really enjoyed getting to know.
 She told me all about her life in Chefchaouen and what it’s like working at the casa.
 One of her favourite parts of the job is getting to meet people from all over the world.
 She loves asking them about where they come from and what it’s like to live there.
 She has such a thirst for learning about different places and cultures.
 But Fatima's only been two places in her life: Chefchaouen, where she currently works, and the village where she grew up 80kms away.
 That’s the biggest trip she’s ever done.

 So after hearing stories like Fatima's for years, we've decided to do what we can to help make someone's travel dream a reality.
 A way for the collective to give the gift of travel.
-I can't think of two people who would be better suited for the inaugural trip than Fatima and Ayat.
-We couldn't be more excited to take this project on and we look forward to sharing updates leading up to the trip!
+I couldn't think of two people who were better suited for the inaugural trip than Fatima and Ayat.

 Darryl M - Founder of TC